YuelinElu/GanttChart/manual.md

   3. The chart refreshes immediately and the dataset selector jumps to “Show uploaded”.

 - **Export CSV**
   - Click **Export** to download the current timeline (including edits).
-Filenames include a timestamp or the uploaded file name.
+You can rename the file in the prompt before the `.csv` saves locally (leave it blank to keep the suggested name).
 - **Sort dropdown**
   - *Original order*: restores the source file order (newly created tasks appear at the end).
   - *Start date*: keeps the earliest start at the top; the list reflows automatically after relevant edits.